mattBedell/TwitterSearch/README.md

 #### Web Developement Immersive Project 2.

-An application utilizing the Twitter API and IBM Watson's AlchemyLanguage API to analyze the emotional content, concepts, and genral sentiment of user selected tweets.
+An application utilizing the Twitter API and IBM Watson's AlchemyLanguage API to analyze the emotional content, concepts, and general sentiment of user selected tweets.

 ###### Technologies used:
 * Javascript